Excel XMATCH Function

 - lookup_array - The array or range to search.

 - match_mode - [optional] 0 = exact match (default), -1 = exact match or next smallest, 1 = exact match or next larger, 2 = wildcard match.

 - search_mode - [optional] 1 = search from first (default), -1 = search from last, 2 = binary search ascending, -2 = binary search descending.

 The Excel XMATCH function performs a lookup and returns a position.
 XMATCH can perform lookups in vertical or horizontal ranges, and is meant to be a more flexible and powerful successor to the MATCH function.
 XLOOKUP supports both approximate and exact matches, and wildcards (* ?) for partial matches.
-In addition, XLOOKUP can search data starting from the first value or the last value (reverse search).
+Like the XLOOKUP function, XMATCH can search data starting from the first value or the last value (i.e. reverse search).
+Finally, XMATCH can perform binary searches, which are specifically optimized for speed.
 See match type and search mode below for details.

 The third argument for XLOOKUP is match_type.
 This is an optional argument that controls match behavior as follows:

 |0 (default)||Exact match.
 Will return #N/A if no match.|

 |-1||Exact match or next smaller item.|

 |1||Exact match or next larger item.|